mp5maker/djangoconcepts/README.md

 17 | Field.validator | --- | Use validation with the fields

 ## Learning Querysets ##
+* Match the Raw Queries with queryset.sql file

 ### Get Raw SQLS using all(), filter() only ###
 [**1**] *all()* : Get **Raw SQL** (All Objects)